 The City also has promoted Hal Wright from Geneva’s Manager of Electric Operations to Electric Division Superintendent.
 A 27-year veteran of the City, Wright was originally hired as an Assistant to the Superintendent of Electric prior to serving as manager for the last two decades.

-Wright’s responsibilities have included overseeing the day-to-day operations of the electric distribution system, supervision of field crews, project design and management for electric infrastructure maintenance and construction.
-He also has had direct oversight for the City’s electric substations, Geneva’s Generation Facility, supervisory control systems, outside fiber optic plant, metering and tree trimming operations.
+Wright’s responsibilities have included overseeing the day-to-day operations of the electric distribution system, supervision of field crews, project design and management of electric infrastructure maintenance and construction.
+He also has had direct oversight of the City’s electric substations, Geneva’s Generation Facility, supervisory control systems, outside fiber optic plant, metering and tree trimming operations.

 Wright was named interim leader of the Electric Division this summer after former Superintendent Mike Buffington died in a car accident June 12.

 Brian Schiber returns to his role as City Engineer/Assistant Director of Public Works after serving as interim Public Works Director the past several months.